 A wild pig-like animal dates back more than 40 million years.
-There have been found evidence that pigs were domesticate and hold as livestock since 5000 BC in China.
-In 1500 BC the domesticated pig have spread to Europe.
+There have been found evidence that pigs were domesticated and hold as livestock since 5000 BC in China.
+In 1500 BC the domesticated pig has spread to Europe.

-Pork consumption account for about 38% of the total meat consumption world wide.
+Pork consumption accounts for about 38% of the total meat consumption worldwide.
 I think this is a very high number when you consider that many people do not eat pork of religious reasons.